gitlabhq/gitlabhq/doc/development/ee_features.md

   renamed in CE, the EE override won't be silently forgotten.
 - when the "overrider" would add a line in the middle of the CE implementation, you should refactor the CE method and split it in smaller methods.
-- when the original implementation contains a guard clause (e.g.
-  `return unless condition`), it doesn't return from the overriden method (it's actually the same behavior as with method overridding via inheritance).
-In this case, it's usually better to create a "hook" method that is empty in CE, and with the EE-specific implementation in EE
+Or create a "hook" method that is empty in CE, and with the EE-specific implementation in EE.

 When prepending, place them in the `ee/` specific sub-directory, and wrap class or module in `module EE` to avoid naming conflicts.